Nursing Career Options

 A master's degree may also allow a registered nurse to move into a career in healthcare administration.
-In this role, a nurse may work on consulting, quality assurance, policy development and marketing for pharmaceutical companies, hospitals and insurance companies.
+In this role, a nurse may work on consulting, quality assurance, policy development, and marketing for pharmaceutical companies, hospitals, and insurance companies.

-When choosing a master's degree in nursing program, students may want to look at which specializations are offered.
-Often a school may have only a few specializations in which the student may earn a master's degree.
+Nursing master's degrees often include specialization options in the field.
+These may include HIV/AIDS, oncology, developmental disabilities, nephrology, and cardiovascular nursing.
+In addition, students may earn a master's degree focused on nursing management in order to take on a managerial role.
 Classes in a master's degree program often depend upon the specialization.
-Some of these courses may include a health systems overview, nursing research, pharmacology, nursing theory, professional practice and issues in nursing management.
+Some of these courses may include health systems, nursing research, pharmacology, nursing theory, professional practice, and issues in nursing management.